-Revenue Number of students Per-pupil revenue Student entitlements Grants In-kind services Private contributions Estimated number of students enrolled Number of students x per pupil amount Estimated value of entitlements, i.e., Title I and II Include anticipated federal and state competitive grants Match with the "other objects" category in the expense section Expenditures Salaries and Benefits Salary-Administrators/ 111A Full-time and part-time administrative employees, including business Supervisors manager if applicable Salary-Teachers 111B Full-time and part-time employees including counselors providing direct instruction to pupils Salary-Education Aides 112A Full-time and part-time employees who assist staff in providing classroom instruction Salary-Clerical 112B Full-time and part-time employees performing clerical and secretarial duties Other 119 Full-time and part-time employees who do not fit into objects 111A, 111B, 112A or 112B.
+Revenue Number of students Per-pupil revenue Student entitlements Grants In-kind services Private contributions Estimated number of students enrolled Number of students x per pupil amount Estimated value of entitlements, i.e., Title I and II Include anticipated federal and state competitive grants Match with the "other objects" category in the expense section Expenditures Salaries and Benefits Salary-Administrators/ 1114 Supervisors manager if applicable Salary-Teachers 1111 Colony Education Aides 112 instruction to pupils Salary-Education Aides 112 A A Full-time and part-time employees who assist staff in providing classroom instruction Salary-Clerical 112I Other 119 Full-time and part-time employees who do not fit into objects 111A, 111B, Other 112A or 112B.
 Included can be Fiscal staff, janitorial personnel, health service providers, grant activity coordinators and food service personnel Benefits 200 Amounts paid on behalf of employees, over and above gross salaries.
 Such fringe benefit payments include group insurance, social security contribution, retirement contribution, tuition reimbursement, unemployment compensation and workmen's compensation insurance.
 Services and Activities In-service staff development 322 Staff development activities performed by persons qualified to assist teachers and supervisors to enhance the quality of the teaching process.
 This category includes curriculum consultants, in-service training specialists, etc., who are not on the grantee payroll Pupil services 323 Certified or licensed individual who serve students' mental and Physical needs not listed above under salaries and benefits.
 Includes medical doctors, therapists, audiologists, neurologists, psychologists, psychiatrists, contracted guidance counselors, etc. Field trips 324 Costs incurred for conducting educational activities off site.
 Includes admission costs to educational centers, fees for tour guides, etc. Parent activities 325 Services for parents including workshops and seminars Professional tech services 330 Technical services that are not directly related to instructional activities.
 Included are payments for data processing, management consultants, legal services, etc. Do not include the cost of an independent auditor in this category Accounting 330 Outside accounting services and or accounting software Audit 331 Audit of the grant program by an independent auditor.
 This category is separated from object code 330 as many grants do not include this cost as an eligible grant expenditure Student transportation 510 Transporting pupils to and from school and other activities.
 Included are such items as bus rentals for field trips and extra-curricular activities Communication 530 Services provided by persons or businesses to assist in transmitting and receiving messages or information.
 This category includes telephone and internet services Postage 530 Postage machine rental and postage Travel 580 Expenses associated with staff travel